What should an employer do if an employee who is shielding because they are clinically extremely vulnerable from coronavirus cannot work from home?

 Where a vulnerable employee is not able to do their own job from home, but could work from home in an alternative role, it is likely to be a reasonable adjustment to allow them to do so.

 Where working from home is not possible even with adjustments, the employer should consider furloughing them under the Coronavirus Job Retention Scheme.
-HM Revenue and Customs guidance on the scheme confirms that employees can be furloughed in these circumstances.
+HM Revenue and Customs guidance on the scheme confirms that employees can be furloughed in these circumstances (including when the advice to shield is no longer in place).